Jonathan Brooks

 All count100300100

 These trends indicate a consistent drop in the bottom 10 RBs across both decades.
-Importantly, the most recent decade (2014-2023) reflects a significant presence of the hard weight range in the top 10 performers.
+Further, it appears as though this weight range was more significant in the earlier decade.

 Star Rookie RB’s to Watch